 If you’re looking to make your first compost site at your house, be warned (... “warned” might be an ominous word - “advised”?) that it will take some patience and some fiddling around to get right.
 You can experience some composting problems, there is no one perfect set up, or one perfect method to accomplish composting at home, so embrace the process and get ready to figure out what the ideal set up is for you.
-Here is the complete Guide on how to Composting at Home.
+So, learn here about Composting Problems: Types and How to Deal with Them.

 The key to composting successfully is achieving the best possible balance between the elements at play.
 You need to create an appropriate environment for nitrogen to break down the carbon in the organic matter, which correctly decomposes the matter into compost and returns to the carbon cycle.

 For a quick rule of thumb of what the ideal ratio to achieve the best possible compost, Outside Modern recommends the following:

 To avoid most composting problems, use this ratio as a guide to create the best environment for your organic matter to turn into beautiful compost.